 In its primal way, your baby is saying, "Mama, I need you.
 I need you, the life giver, the one who nurtures me best.
 I need you to comfort me.
 I need you to help me through this time, until I feel good again.
 I need you to nurse me while I feel uncomfortable.
 Someday I will be able to tell you I'm sad, hungry, lonely, angry, hot, cold, lazy or that I just don't know what's wrong, but I can't do that yet.

 "I need your milk.
 It's made just for me.
 I need your eyes looking into mine, to know that I am safe.
 I need to know that you are near.
 I need to hear your reassuring voice soothing me back into happiness.
 I need to taste your milk that leads me drip by drip into comfort and contentment.
 I need to feel your skin, your touch, your grounding presence bringing me back when I fly off into the unknown.

 "Most of all, I just need to know that you are with me, human being to human being."

 Why is pacifying at your breast so hard to do?

-The challenge I see in my work with moms is that parents feel overwhelmed at the duration and intensity of all the caring that newborns require.
-It's easy to breastfeed for up to a point, but sometimes, babies ask endlessly.
-If you don't nurse them, they cry and a crying baby can cause you to feel all kinds of horrible feelings.
+Many parents feel overwhelmed at the duration and intensity of all the caring that newborns require.
+It's easy to breastfeed up to a point, but sometimes, babies ask endlessly.
+If you don't nurse them, they cry, and a crying baby can cause you to feel all kinds of horrible feelings.